Justin-Sawyer/recipes-and-deliveries/README.md

     </ul>
 ```

-The developer is aware that this is perhaps not the ideal situation: in a perfect world, when admin adds a product, it should be automatically attached to its' associated recipe.
+The developer is aware that this is perhaps not the ideal situation: in a perfect world, when admin adds a product, it should be automatically attached to its associated recipe.

 However, since it may be users themselves who add recipes but admin who add products, one is not necessarily associated with the other.